 I’ll be sharing a few more Before and Afters – the slow progress kind – from the other areas of the garden on Instagram over the next few weeks so take a peek there if you like.
 I’ve miles to go so there may be a few.

 I’ll leave you with this.
 I recently ordered a book on writing.
-There was something about the title Bird by Bird that grabbed me even before I knew the particulars.
-When I read the synopsis well I knew why.
+There was something about the title Bird by Bird that grabbed me – here’s where the author got that title

 Thirty years ago my older brother, who was ten years old at the time, was trying to get a report on birds written that he’d had three months to write.
 It was due the next day.
 We were out at our family cabin in Bolinas, and he was at the kitchen table close to tears, surrounded by binder paper and pencils and unopened books on birds, immobilized by the hugeness of the task ahead.
 Then my father sat down beside him, put his arm around my brother’s shoulder, and said, ‘Bird by bird, buddy.
 Just take it bird by bird.’